How to Write a Business Plan

 - Marketing strategies

 - Capitalization requirements

 - Financing opportunities

-From this list you quickly realize that a business plan is more than a document a business uses to get financing or to attract investors.
-It is a roadmap of how your business will operate in order to succeed.
-Before you can begin writing your business planning roadmap, you need reliable information about your industry, your competitors, your product and your customers for inclusion in it.
-An industry analysis, competitor analysis, product feature comparison and market research will give you the information you need.
+From this list, you quickly realize that a business plan is more than a document a business uses to get financing or to attract investors.
+It is a roadmap of how your business will operate to succeed.
+Before you can begin writing your business planning roadmap, you need reliable information about your industry, your competitors, your product, and your customers for inclusion in it.
+An industry analysis, competitor analysis, product feature comparison, and market research will give you the information you need.

 How to Conduct an Industry Analysis

 Understanding the market and industry in which your company will do business is accomplished through industry analysis.
 An industry analysis conducted before you begin to write a business plan will help you to: